scalawithcats/scala-with-cats/src/pages/foldable-traverse/index.md

     `foldLeft` and `foldRight` operations;
-  - `Traverse` is a higher-level abstraction that uses `Applicatives` to iterate with less pain than with folds.
+  - `Traverse` is a higher-level abstraction that uses `Applicatives` to iterate with less pain than folding.

 We'll start by looking at `Foldable`, and then examine cases where folding becomes complex